soulburn96/Nghia/Readme.txt

 and get away from the Fire to the emergency exit.
 The game will teach kids fire safety from playing it.
 Also by doing this game I learnt myself skills and tried some important principles.
 I tried some game programming partern and architecture
 I just learnt from the Game Programming Parterns books like Events, Bytecode, State Machine,...
 Also doing level design myself and A* AI pathfinding is quite helpful for me in the future.
 Other than that I doing my Thesis and it's about
 EyesTracking Data Visualliaztion.
 I used 3 methods for this Visuallization.
 Graphs for raw data,Heatmap and Scanpath for gaze parterns.
 Also I can't attached the whole project here since it's belong to the GameLab so I can only attached my coding works.
 Here is the version that working with the normal Unity Camera so I think it might be better for you to understand.
 The Varjo Camera with eyestracking go with the Varjo library so it might be a bit confuse.
+I also attached the result/outcome of the script in image and video form in the Result folder.
+Hope it will be a good demonstration on what I have achieved.

 Base on the level of diffuculty, I recommended you to take a look at the advance level (FireMan and Thesis).
 I think it can demonstrates the highlight of my skillset.